After Hours: T: 03 5143 7900 to contact GP on call

 Location: 10 Inglis Street, Sale Contact: 1800 595 212

 Opening hours: 8:30 am to 5:30 PM Monday to Friday.
-Extended hours and weekend service is available by appointment only.
+Extended hours service is available by appointment only.

 Trained mental health staff available to support you during challenging times – AT NO COST.
 As a result of the pandemic and the challenges it has produced, many people are suffering from mental health issues for the very first time.
 Many people with well managed mental health related struggles are finding their condition peaking and unsure where to turn.
 HeadtoHelp Wellington is here to help the Latrobe, Wellington and East Gippsland community.
 Psychologists, mental health nurses, social workers, occupational therapist and care coordinators are available to you.
 Call – 1800 595 212

 HeadtoHelp Wellington provides outreach services for patients in residential care facilities, who may not be able to access mental health care and support otherwise.
 Outreach program can also provide mental health care to elderly residents in their homes.